RamblingMadMan/gapi/README.md

 To build simply run `make` from the root source directory.

-The library will be built into BUILD_DIR, then within that directory either debug or release.
+The library will be built into `BUILD_DIR`, then within that directory either debug or release.

 possible flags that can be set at build time are